The Ignatian Perspective

 I believe the answer is to qualify the initial question.
 Is man perfectible, in his life here on earth?

 Since it is generally accepted that man has both immanent and transcendent existence, that revised question assumes a better fit.
 The nobler purpose of man is toward that transcendence that goes beyond the material or the reality which life on earth is all about.
 Man becomes perfectible when he focuses on the vertical plane where his transcendent destiny points him.
-Only then will his earthly life, however fraught with flaws and shortcomings, serving as prelude and cornerstone foundation, take on an understandable and worthy role leading to his perfectibility.
+Only then will his earthly life, however fraught with flaws and shortcomings, serving as prelude and cornerstone foundation, takes on an understandable and worthy role leading to his perfectibility.

 Since man cannot accomplish his perfectibility here on earth, then he simply aims for the next best thing, things that are humanly possible and doable in the context of the world of imperfectability that grips the earth to the core.
 Because there is no utopia on earth where perfect men and complete goodness hold sway, man should continue to aim for the stars at the behest and in compliance with the pinings of his higher nature, but in another vein, he should be ready and content to live in a world of compromises and feasibilities, a world of less than perfect, even humanly perfect, proportions..